hilton/hilton.github.com/presentations/naming-guidelines.md

 > should not contain plural words;
 > and should conform to the project naming conventions. \[[8](#references)\]

-When stated this clearly, professional programmers can apply guidelines more readily than they can access and read the original scientific research that contains these conclusions.
+Professional programmers can apply guidelines more readily than they can access and read the original scientific research, especially when stated this clearly.
-We therefore aim to present naming guidelines from a number of sources in a form that makes them accessible to professional programmers.
+We therefore aim to present a larger collection of naming guidelines from a number of sources in a form that makes them accessible to professional programmers.

 ## Guideline styles

 People who write naming guidelines phrase their guidelines in different ways.
 Some authors write prescriptive instructions, e.g. *Use intention-revealing names* \[[5](#references)\], while some phrase them as code smells or naming problems, e.g. *Meaningless names* \[[1](#references)\].

-The written naming guidelines \[[1-7](#references)\] that we examined include one or more of the following.
+We examined a number of written naming guidelines \[[1-7](#references)\].
+On guideline styles, we conclude that a single naming guideline typically contains one or more of the following.

 * Prescriptive instruction
 * Naming smell name